nadrino/kotor-walkthrough/kotor/walkthrough/030_Dantooine.md

 - Improve Canderous Blaster (trigger)
 - Can't talk to Canderous yet. -> next level
+- Take Juhani and Canderous with you
+- Levelup and equip
-- Talk to Juhani (0/6)
+- Suggestion while leaving the enclave: Juhani (0/6)
     - I was wondering if we could talk.
     - How did you come to be a Jedi?
     - Yes.
 Please continue.
     - **What is the Cathar homeworld like?**
     - **Did you meet a Jedi?**
     - **Enamored?**
-- Take Juhani and Canderous with you
-- Levelup and equip
 - Talk with Gar -> will trigger dialog with Juhani later
     - I am merely an apprentice.
     - I am sorry.
 I do not know.